fbpx

 3. explain how Flow-MER supports the delivery of water for the environment so that it can benefit the Murray-Darling Basin’s rivers and communities.

-5. work with Selected Areas to increase awareness and understanding of the multiple benefits water for the environment provides to ecological and human communities.
+5. work with Selected Areas to increase awareness and understanding of the multiple benefits that water for the environment provides to ecological and human communities.

-To achieve our objectives we will be working closely with all members of the Flow-MER team, CEWO and stakeholders, to ensure that we maximise opportunities to share knowledge widely and further improve the ecological outcomes of managing water for the environment.
+To achieve our objectives we will be working closely with all members of the Flow-MER team, CEWH and stakeholders, to ensure that we maximise opportunities to share knowledge widely and further improve the ecological outcomes of managing water for the environment.

 Current activities